-Hadoop, according to its documentation, can be configured to run in three modes: standalone mode (i.e., on the local computer, useful for testing and debugging), pseudo-distributed mode (i.e., on an emulated "cluster" of one computer, useful for testing), and fully-distributed mode (on a full cluster, for production purposes).
+Hadoop, according to its documentation, can be configured to run in three modes: standalone mode (i.e., on the local computer, useful for testing and debugging in an IDE), pseudo-distributed mode (i.e., on an emulated "cluster" of one computer, not useful for much), and fully-distributed mode (on a full cluster, for staging or production purposes).
 The pseudo-distributed mode does not add value for most purposes, and will not be discussed further.
 Cascading itself can run locally or on the Hadoop platform, where Hadoop itself may be in standalone or distributed mode.
-The primary difference between these two platforms is that, when Cascading is running locally, it makes no use of Hadoop APIs and performs all of its work in memory, allowing it to be very fast - but consequently not as robust or scalable as when it is running on the Hadoop platform.
+The primary difference between these two platforms, local or Hadoop, is that, when Cascading is running in local mode, it makes no use of Hadoop APIs and performs all of its work in memory, allowing it to be very fast - but consequently not as robust or scalable as when it is running on the Hadoop platform.

 Apache Hadoop is an Open Source Apache project and is freely available.
-It can be downloaded from the Hadoop website: http://hadoop.apache.org/core/.
+It can be downloaded from the Hadoop website: http://hadoop.apache.org/core/ supports MapReduce 1 API conventions.
+With this naming scheme new API conventions can be introduced without risk of naming collisions on dependencies.